As AI becomes embedded within professional infrastructure, the question is no longer whether organisations will adopt it.

 Why AI Capability Now

-AI systems are evolving faster than most governance frameworks designed to oversee them.
+AI systems are evolving faster than the governance structures designed to oversee them.

 The risk is unstructured adoption.